 Several mountain roads only open from late June to early October.
 This affects Tusheti, Khevsureti, and high passes in Racha and around Kazbegi.
 Landslides and rain can close roads even during the open window.
 The official GeoRoad Facebook page posts real-time updates on pass closures and road conditions.

 In winter, even main highways can become treacherous.
 The Gudauri section of the Georgian Military Highway closes regularly due to avalanche risk.
-Trains and private drivers with winter tyres are the safest choices from November through March.
+Trains and private drivers with winter tyres are usually the more practical choices from November through March.
 Build buffer days into any mountain itinerary, and never commit to a tight connection that depends on a mountain pass being open.

 Practical Pointers